-UC Davis will be hosting the 49th Annual Conference
+UC San Diego will be hosting the 50th Annual Conference

 The Administrative Management Professionals (formerly known as The Academic Business Officer Group (ABOG)) was originally organized by Laboratory Business Officers (LBOs) Ken Faunce at UCB, Tom Rolinson at UCSF, and Rodney Rose, Physics Department, UCI.
 They decided it would be useful to meet and talk about common challenges and solutions.
 They met annually, at first alternating between UC Conference Facilities at Arrowhead and Asilomar, and the group grew.
 At these meetings, they invited administrators from the campuses and UCOP to talk with them and work together on common topics, challenges and goals.
 For many years the group remained stable at 100 participants.
 At that time, everyone was a top administrator with laboratory responsibilities in a scientific department.
 Over the years other department administrators from other disciplines joined and conferences held in the past 5 years have hosted 150-200 participants.
 Through the years ABOG has increased its visibility and credibility with UCOP and the networking of members from the various campuses has been a valuable feature of the annual conference.